gittuf/gittuf/README.md

 etc.), protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with GitHub, GitLab, etc.

+gittuf is a sandbox project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].

 ## Current Status

 gittuf is currently approaching an alpha release.
 It is NOT intended for use in